Fowley's Falls

 PicnicTables and a cleared area with views of the falls

-AccessibilityNo wheelchair‑accessible route; trail surface is gravel
+AccessibilityNo wheelchair‑accessible route; gravel surface

 AdmissionFree